 It's likely you are familiar with the parties having a role in the transaction.
 The most known person in the transaction is the real estate agent.
 Next, the mortgage company provides the money necessary to bankroll the deal.
 And ensuring all areas of the exchange are completed and that the title is clear to transfer to the buyer from the seller is the title company.

 So, who's responsible for making sure the value of the property is consistent with the amount being paid?
 This is where you meet the appraiser.
 We provide an unbiased opinion of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Bruce W. Reyle Commercial and Residential Real Estate Appraisers & Consultants will ensure, you as an interested party, are informed.

 To ascertain an accurate status of the property, it's our responsibility to first complete a thorough inspection.
 We must actually view aspects of the property, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they indeed are present and are in the shape a typical person would expect them to be.
 To ensure the stated size of the property has not been misrepresented and convey the layout of the house, the inspection often entails creating a sketch of the floorplan.
 Most importantly, we look for any obvious amenities - or defects - that would affect the value of the property.

-Once the site has been inspected, we use two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.
+Once the site has been inspected, an appraiser uses two or three approaches to determining the value of the property: sales comparison and, in the case of a rental property, an income approach.

 Analyzing Comparable Sales